edb-c/the-gradebook-old/README.md

 This application is created to demonstrate ability to
   - Build a complete Ruby on Rails application that allows teachers and/or students to record and/or review course assignments and grades.
-  - Develop database design and normailization
+  - Develop database design and normalization
   - Manage related data through complex forms and RESTful routes.
   - Implement standard user authentication as well as login from Github
   - Develop views using Materialize CSS for responsive design